Infectious Diseases

 It’s important to get help as soon as possible if you think you’ve been infected by a tick.

+The sooner treatment begins, the quicker and more complete the recovery.
 Left untreated, serious symptoms can develop about a month after being infected.
-They may include severe headache, stiff neck, facial drooping, severe joint pain and swelling, heart palpitations, dizziness, shortness of breath, nerve pain, and numbness or tingling of hands and feet, Hofmann explains.
+They may include severe headache, stiff neck, facial drooping, severe joint pain and swelling, heart palpitations, dizziness, shortness of breath, nerve pain, and numbness or tingling of hands and feet.

 After treatment, some people may still experience muscle or joint aches and nervous system problems.
 This is called post-treatment Lyme disease syndrome (PTLDS).
 While long-term antibiotics have not been shown to help with PTLDS, there are other ways to manage the symptoms, and most people get better with time.